wireservice/csvkit/docs/scripts/csvstack.rst

                     FILE [FILE ...]

     Stack up the rows from multiple CSV files, optionally adding a grouping value.
+    Files are assumed to have the same columns in the same order.

     positional arguments:
       FILE                  The CSV file(s) to operate on.
 If omitted, will accept